Explanation Surrounding Succession and 'Levels of Biofouling'

 Figure; The simplistic, but pragmatic approach to assessing biofouling risk using three levels of biofouling or succession.

-Primary biofouling begins the moment a vessel/structure’s hull is submerged in sea water with the immediate biochemical and bacterial conditioning followed by bacterial, diatom, protozoan and multi-cellular colonisation.
+Primary biofouling begins the moment a vessel or structure’s hull is submerged in sea water with the immediate biochemical and bacterial conditioning followed by bacterial, diatom, protozoan and multi-cellular colonisation.

 In its simplest form, the assemblage of biofouling accumulated over a period of time (e.g., such as the in-service period of a vessel/structure) can arguably be classified into three main levels.
 These categories (primary, secondary, and tertiary levels of biofouling; see Figure above) can be used to broadly classify a biofouling community at the time of observation.
 However, it is important to emphasise that these three categories are not entirely definitive as they constantly evolving and tend to overlap, particularly secondary and tertiary levels of biofouling.